United Arab Emirates national under-19 cricket team: History

 The UAE became an affiliate member of the International Cricket Council (ICC) in 1989 and an associate member the following year.

 The UAE qualified for the 2014 ICC Under-19 Cricket World Cup as hosts, which was also the first time it had hosted a global cricket event.

 In April 2019, the team won the Asia Division 1 tournament to qualify for the 2020 Under-19 Cricket World Cup for the second time.
 The team coach for the 2020 Under-19 Cricket World Cup was South African Dominic Telo, assisted by UAE senior team captain Ahmed Raza.
-In the tournament warm-up matches, UAE caused a stir by registering an upset victory over New Zealand.
+In the tournament warm-up matches, UAE caused a stir by registering an upset victory over New Zealand, chased down the Kiwis' 217-9 with three balls remaining.

 Former Pakistan international Mudassar Nazar served as national under-19 coach for the 2021 ACC Under-19 Asia Cup and the 2022 Under-19 Cricket World Cup.

 At the 2022 World Cup, the UAE recorded an upset victory against the hosts West Indies, winning by 82 runs in the 9th-place play-off semi-final.